 Read: 5 of the Best Bike Rides Around Calgary

-There are dozens – yes dozens, of theater companies in Calgary.
+There are at least a dozen theater companies in Calgary.

 Economic activity in Calgary is mostly centered on the petroleum industry though high tech, agriculture and tourism also contribute to the economic growth.

 NEW in 2018: Calgary has a world-class public library.
-It’s the sixth most used library in North America.
+Another one of the interesting facts about Calgary is that the Calgary Library is the sixth most used library in North America.

 Further reading on interesting facts in Canada